LLNL/lbann/external/TBinf/README.md

 ## License notice

-This code contains portions derived from code in the Tensorflow project.
+This code contains portions derived from code in the TensorFlow project.
 Specifically, `event.proto`, `summary.proto`, and `tbext.hpp` contain modified
 code.
 The original license notification is as follows: